Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 bash courses/engagement-platform-labs/labs/lab02-imagebuilder-firmware/validate.sh

-# Or via Makefile
+Or via the Makefile:

 cd courses/engagement-platform-labs/labs